stephencelis/SQLite.swift/Documentation/Index.md

 let managers = users.alias("managers")

 let query = users.join(managers, on: managers[id] == users[manager_id])
-// SELECT * FROM users
+// SELECT * FROM "users"
-// INNER JOIN users AS managers ON (managers.id = users.manager_id)
+// INNER JOIN "users" AS "managers" ON ("managers"."id" = "users"."manager_id")
 ```

 If query results can have ambiguous column names, row values should be accessed with namespaced [column expressions](#expressions).
 In the above case, `SELECT *` immediately namespaces all columns of the result set.